fotis2222/dExplorer-go/README.md

 # Welcome to dExplorer-go!
 This game is about exploring a dungeon!

 ## Installation
-This game requires a [go](https://go.dev/doc/install) installation.
-Next, clone the repo and run the following command:
+Clone the repository and run the executable.
+That's it!
-`
-go run .
-`